PseudoKnight/CHLogblock/README.md

 DATA, DATE, ID, KILLER, MESSAGE, PLAYER, TYPE, VICTIM, and WEAPON.
 The 'changetype' parameter can be ALL, BOTH, CHESTACCESS, CREATED, DESTROYED, CHAT, KILLS, ENTITIES, ENTITIES_CREATED, or ENTITIES_KILLED.
+The 'location' (with optional 'radius') can be included, or alternatively a 'sel' value that can be either a pair of location corners or null to use the current WorldEdit selection.
-The other available parameters are 'location' (with optional 'radius'), 'players', 'world', 'since', 'before', and 'limit'.
+The other available parameters are 'players', 'world', 'since', 'before', and 'limit'."

 ## LBLogging
 ### lb_log_break